briandunn/puzzebra/README.md

 # TODO:

-* Only drag pieces by cells.
+X Only drag pieces by cells.
 Right now it's hard rearrange pieces once they are placed on the grid.
+* Stack snapped pieces in order of drop, most recent on top
 * For next-to, rotate the touched cell around the rest.
 * Snap pieces together when dropped together, if the overlapping cell is a match.
 These new shapes can be drug now.
 * Pieces that don't match where dropped return to layout point.